Thailand Passport Photo Maker

 Automatic crop

-Your image is trimmed to the exact 4 × 6 cm ratio without manual cropping.
+Your image is trimmed to the exact 2:3 ratio without dragging crop handles by hand.

 Biometric framing